 The campaign made local news, increasing positivity around the station amongst staff and customers.

-- Design Thinking embedded: SWR colleagues were taught how to use Design Thinking, with their ideas from the co-creation sessions taken forward.
-They then helped deliver the various prototypes across the stations
+SWR colleagues were taught how to use design thinking, with their ideas from the co-creation sessions taken forward.
+They then helped deliver the various prototypes across the stations.

-- Customer satisfied: each prototype answers a clear problem, during the pandemic and beyond, with customers responding positively to them in terms of satisfaction and behaviours
+Each prototype answers a clear problem, during the pandemic and beyond, with customers responding positively to them in terms of satisfaction and behaviours.